 He was unsuccessful in his attempt to join the French Air Force in 1914 and had to wait to enlist.
 During this time he composed Trois Chansons, to influence those who might assist him in getting enlisted.
 At the age of forty, he finally joined the military as a truck driver often moving munition on the front line.
 However, he was discharged in 1917.

 Ravel never married and lead much of his life as a semi-recluse in his country retreat (with his cats …. more on this later).

-In his fifties he toured the US and Canada then visited England to receive and honoury degree of doctor of music from Oxford.
+In his fifties, he toured the US and Canada then visited England to receive an honorary degree as doctor of music from Oxford.

 Ravel’s Boléro became even more popular during the 1984 Winter Olympics when winning ice skaters; Jane Torvil and Christopher Dean performed to it.
-We have Bolero sheet music for piano and also a short Bolero version for wind instruments
+Watch their gold medal winning performance on YouTube.

 Ravel definitely held a soft spot for these creatures. ….
 Crazy cat man??